msherif4/kodo/docs/source/intro.rst

 .. note:: We recommend trying to build and run the unit-tests, before
           using Kodo in your own project.
-However, if you want to skip this step you may jump directly to :ref:include-kodo-in-project
+However, if you want to skip this step you may jump directly to :ref:`include-kodo-in-project`

 1. Navigate to the directory containing the Kodo sources: